SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-linux.md

 The `-E` argument to `sudo` is needed to preserve the `SUMOLOGIC_INSTALLATION_TOKEN` environment variable in `sudo` session.

-It is going to perform the following operations:
+This will perform the following operations:

-* Install or upgrade operation by placing the latest version as `/usr/local/bin/otelcol-sumo`,
+* Install or upgrade operation by placing the latest version as `/usr/local/bin/otelcol-sumo`
 * Get [static configuration](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/examples/sumologic.yaml) and place it as `/etc/otelcol-sumo/sumologic.yaml`
 * Create user configuration directory (`/etc/otelcol-sumo/conf.d`) with `common.yaml` file which will contain installation token
 * For Systemd:

-  * The script is going to get [Systemd service configuration][service file] and place it as `/etc/systemd/system/otelcol-sumo.service`
+  * The script will get [Systemd service configuration][service file] and place it as `/etc/systemd/system/otelcol-sumo.service`
-  * Create a `otelcol-sumo` user and group which will be used to run the service
+  * Create a `otelcol-sumo` user and group that will be used to run the service
   * Enable `otelcol-sumo` service
   * Start `otelcol-sumo` service